A few weeks ago, I made a post about the sites I use to get financial data. One site I mentioned is Morningstar.

-(Note: This tool is no longer available because the scrapping method no longer works.
+(Note: This tool is no longer available because the scrapping method no longer works after Morningstar updated their website.
 Sorry!)

 The Financial Statements are worth five years of data plus the TTM estimates.
 The historical prices are set to max where you have five options to choose from.

 Use this tool to hasten your research and valuations.